 The Debt Collection Act covers collection of this data.
-MSHA transfers outstanding delinquent debt for payment of penalties to Dept of Treasury for collection.
+MSHA transfers outstanding delinquent debt for payment of penalties to Department of Treasury for collection.
 Specifically, in the case of sole proprietorship mine operators and mine contractors, the tax ID number used would be the individual's SSN.

 How is the information shared outside the Department and what security measures safeguard its transmission?

 The data is transferred via secure FTP (SFTP) to Department of Treasury.
 Treasury provides certification of transfer and processing.
 The data is then handled consistently with other privacy data managed by that department.